-I drove past Potash Road so many times and had no idea what was down there.
-Then I saw a picture of Corona Arch and found out that was down Potash road, but what else is there?
+I drove past Potash Road in Moab so many times and had no idea what was down there.
+Then I saw a picture of Corona Arch and found out that was down Potash road then had to go, but what else is there?
 One evening after spending the afternoon in Arches, we decided to head down Potash Road just outside of Moab to see what the deal was.

 If you plan to just drive it, one to two hours is plenty of time to include stops, but if you’re doing the Corona Arch hike, too, then plan for the entire afternoon or morning.